-On June 10, 2024, Larimar Therapeutics, Inc. (the "Company") posted on its website an updated slide presentation, which is attached as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.
-Representatives of the Company will use the presentation in various meetings with investors, analysts and other parties from time to time.
+On November 18, 2024, Larimar Therapeutics, Inc. (the "Company") posted on its website a slide presentation, which is attached as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.
+Representatives of the Company will use the presentation in various meetings with investors, analysts and other parties from time to time